All Episodes

 Call to them.

-Uh my god, I uh I'll tell you what.
+My God, I'll tell you what.

-We're babying them, we are not pushing them.
+We are not pushing them.

-I know this is the UK, but this is gonna the liberals are liberals everywhere, it doesn't matter, and they uh, as you know, have infested uh education, public education, both in the administrative uh ranks as well as uh not all, but but uh many of the many of the teachers.
+And they, as you know, have infested education, public education, both in the administrative ranks as well as not all, but many of the teachers.

-And this reminds me of that story that I tell a lot when a 26-year-old teacher on a Saturday afternoon in a water volleyball game got in a heated argument with this woman about she they were pushing our kids too fast, or pushing them too hard, uh, or working them too hard, or trying to make them learn too much too soon, and we have to slow down, and so it's just the exact opposite.
+A 26-year-old teacher on a Saturday afternoon in a water volleyball game got in a heated argument with this woman about they were pushing our kids too fast.

-Uh when you're young is when you have the energy and the ability to do all of this.
+When you're young is when you have the energy and the ability to do all of this.

-I read a column by Christina Hoff Summers, I think it was in the New York Post yesterday, uh, and she was doing a book review.
+I read a column by Christina Hoff Summers, I think it was in the New York Post yesterday, and she was doing a book review.

-Uh two guys have written a book.
+Two guys have written a book.

-I'm gonna have to find this.
+I'm going to have to find this.

 I should have printed it out and I didn't.

-And it is selling like hot cakes wherever it's available.
+And it is selling like hotcakes wherever it's available.

 I'll get the title for you.

-And it's an offshoot of what's happening, and Christina Hoff Summers has written about this.
+And Christina Hoff Summers has written about this.

-Uh, everything is about uh girls in this because the girls are victims, they've been discriminated against all these years.
+Everything is about girls in this because the girls are victims.

-Feminist uh feminist agenda.
+Feminist, feminist agenda.

-I'll find the name of that before the program is over and pass it on uh to you.
+I'll find the name of that before the program is over and pass it on to you.

 From the Los Angeles Times today.

-Uh wait a minute.
+Wait a minute.

 That's not the one I want.

-That's not the one uh uh this is the one I want.
+This is the one I want.

 Hang on, folks.

-This uh makes sure that there's not.
+Just make sure that there's not.

 Yeah, this is the one I want.